mirdan08/SoldierArmuino/README.md

 - PIR sensor
 - generic audio speaker

-Our project was made using a perforboard where both music player and arduino were soldered as you can see from the images of the prototype below.
+Our project was made using a perfboard where both music player and arduino are attached to header pins soldered on the board as you can see from the images of the prototype below.

 <img src="images/perfboard_front.jpg" width="425"/> <img src="images/perfboard_back.jpg" width="425"/>
 ## how it works